 Christmas Cookie Frosting

-I’ve been perfecting my Christmas Sugar Cookies (cut outs) for 20+ years.
+I’ve been perfecting my Christmas Sugar Cookies (cutouts) for 20+ years.
 This is the BEST Christmas Cookie Frosting recipe I use to top them!

 Most people have strong opinions about politics, religion, global warming, etc.

-I mean these are important things so I get it, but I have opinions about cookies- especially cut out cookies and the frosting that tops them.
+I mean these are important things, so I get it, but I have opinions about cookies- especially cut-out cookies and the frosting that tops them.

 - The cookie needs to be sturdy enough to hold a generous amount of frosting.

-- Soft cut out cookies only please!
+- Soft cut-out cookies only, please!

 - Keep the sprinkles to a minimum… I’m trying to enjoy the frosting, not break a tooth.

-- Finally, the frosting needs to not be sticky.
+- Finally, the frosting needs not to be sticky.
 I have children running around my house with cookies in their hands.
 I don’t need the frosting sticking to them and whatever they touch (and they touch EVERYTHING).

 What Makes This the BEST Christmas Cookie Frosting?